About

 C4.
 Broad beans, six

 C5.
-Carrots, three with foliage trimmed
+Carrots, three with foliage trimmed to three inches

 C6.
 Courgettes, three